 the native 's own parents (Chandra) were rarely in a healthy state of accord, and the native naturally expects to repeat this "natural" cycle in one's own marriage.

-barring other trouble with bhava-2, there is a more positive prognosis for equality and agreement in marriage-2
+barring other polarizing catalysis with bhava-2, there is a more positive prognosis for equality and agreement in marriage-2

 Barbara Pijan Lama Jyotisha Vedic Astrology Surya Sun Chandra Moon Mangala Mars Budha Mercury Guru Jupiter Zukra Venus Shani Saturn Rahu Ketu Graha Planets Dasha Timeline Nakshatra Navamsha Marriage Children Wealth Career Spiritual Wisdom Cycles of Death and Rebirth

 The information on barbarapijan.com , including all readings and reports, is provided for educational purposes only.
 Wishing you every happiness and continuing success in studies!

 May all beings venerate life as a state of deep spiritual intimacy.